-Zimbabwe inherited over a million landmines, laid by Rhodesian security forces during the liberation war.
-These are in stretches of minefields, covering over 700 kms along the Zambian and Mozambican borders that were laid to prevent enemy movement in and out of the country.
+Zimbabwe inherited over a million landmines, laid by Rhodesian security forces during the Liberation War.
+These minefields originally covered over 700 kilometers along the Zambian and Mozambican borders to prevent enemy movement in and out of the country.
 Efforts to clear these mines began in 1980, yet today vast tracts of land remain contaminated along Zimbabwe’s borders.
 The minefields are mainly made up of dense belts alongside communal lands, where fencing and warning signs are insufficient or nonexistent with devastating consequences for people, livestock, and wildlife.

 APOPO’s area of responsibility falls within a narrow strip of land known as the Sengwe Wildlife Corridor.
 The Sengwe Wildlife Corridor is a specifically designated area aimed at allowing free movement of wildlife between South Africa’s Kruger National Park and Zimbabwe’s Gonarezhou National Park.
-The deadly landmines affect the wildlife who call the Great Limpopo Transfrontier Park (GLTP) home, which stands as one of the world’s largest conservation areas, spanning South Africa, Mozambique and Zimbabwe.
-The landmines have remained in place for four decades and cause a serious threat to already endangered wildlife such as elephants and lions, as well as local communities who desperately need the land for grazing and agriculture.
+The deadly landmines affect the wildlife who call the Great Limpopo Transfrontier Park (GLTP) home, which stands as one of the world’s largest conservation areas, spanning South Africa, Mozambique, and Zimbabwe.
+The landmines have remained in place for four decades and cause a serious threat to threatened wildlife such as elephants, lions, and wild dog as well as local communities who desperately need the land for grazing and agriculture.

 Landmines and wildlife do not mix.
-Animals cannot read ‘danger’ signposts and unknowingly surrounded by landmines, accidents inevitably occur.
+Animals cannot read ‘danger’ signposts and unknowingly surrounded by landmines; accidents inevitably occur.
 For elephants, buffaloes and lions, this means the loss of a limb followed by a slow, painful death.
 Smaller animals die instantly.
-The minefield runs for 37km with an average width of 75 meters, and has one of the highest landmine densities in the world (about 5,500 mines per km).
+The minefield APOPO is tasked runs for 37 kilometers with an expected width of about 75 meters and thousands of deadly R2M2 anti-personnel landmines per kilometer.

-This huge lethal barrier could also have a long-term impact on the gene pool of species such as the African elephant.
+If not resolved soon, this huge lethal barrier could have a long-term impact on the gene pool of species such as the African elephant.
 Gonarezhou National Park boasts a population of over 11,000 African elephants, one of the largest in Africa.
 Kruger National Park also has a similar sized population.
-Given the general continental decline of the African elephant, it is paramount for the long-term wellbeing of the species that these two healthy populations have safe access to interaction.
+Given the general continental decline of the African elephant, it is paramount for the long-term wellbeing of the species that these two healthy populations have safe access to each other to mix genepools.
 While there is evidence that some elephants from Kruger National Park have made it to Gonarezhou National Park, the majority of elephants have learned to stay away from the barrier by changing natural migratory routes.

-The landmines also scare away safari operators and lucrative, conservation-focused ecotourism.
-Kruger National Park receives a massive influx of tourists (over 1,600,000 a year), which could potentially travel up the Sengwe Corridor and into Gonarezhou National Park without requiring a visa or leaving the conservation area.
+As a structural barrier, the landmines scare away safari and conservation-focused ecotourism operators.
+Kruger National Park receives a massive influx of tourists (over 1,800,000 a year), which could potentially travel up the Sengwe Corridor and into Gonarezhou National Park without requiring a visa or leaving the conservation area.
 Currently Gonarezhou National Park receives virtually no international tourists.
-If even a small fraction of the Kruger National Park tourists made it to Gonarezhou National Park, the economic implications for Zimbabwe would be significant.
+If even a small fraction of the Kruger National Park tourists made it to Gonarezhou National Park, the positive economic implications for Zimbabwe would be significant.